-Certificate of Registration means a certificate formerly and validly issued by the Department of Public Health (DPH) or currently and validly issued by the Commission, that confirms an MTC, Independent Testing Laboratory, individual or entity has met all applicable requirements pursuant to M.G.L. c.
-94I and 935 CMR 501.000 and is licensed by the Commission.
-An MTC or Independent Testing Laboratory may have been issued a provisional or final Certificate of Registration.
+Certificate of Registration means a certificate formerly and validly issued by the Department of Public Health (DPH) or currently and validly issued by the Commission, that confirms an MTC, ITL, individual or entity has met all applicable requirements pursuant to and 935 CMR 501.000: Medical Use of Marijuana and is licensed by the Commission.
+An MTC or ITL may have been issued a provisional or final Certificate of Registration.
 After November 1, 2019, new or renewal Licenses, as applicable, may be issued to MTCs and Independent Testing Labs.